dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The main point here is that there are many ways to structure your GitOps synced repositories, and it all depends on what kind of needs you have in your organization.

 Below we can see the folder structure of the `Core Cluster` and `App Cluster`.
-Most resource that is applied by ArgoCD is structured/built with Kustomize using the [base-overlay-pattern](https://github.com/kubernetes-sigs/kustomize/blob/53cc76fe43c91493d093c2832cc61425aa2972e1/README.md#2-create-variants-using-overlays), thus why we have all the `base` and `overlays` folders.
+Most resources that are applied by ArgoCD are structured/built with Kustomize using the [base-overlay-pattern](https://github.com/kubernetes-sigs/kustomize/blob/53cc76fe43c91493d093c2832cc61425aa2972e1/README.md#2-create-variants-using-overlays), this is why we have all the `base` and `overlays` folders.

 <table>
 <tr>